CommonWealthRobotics/bowler-kernel/design.md

 #### Timeout

-If no script is running and no gRPC interaction has occurred for some time period, then the kernel should exit.
+The client must periodically call a keepalive function in the kernel.
+If the kernel has not received a keepalive call for some time period, then the kernel must interrupt any running scripts, disconnect any connected hardware, and exit.
+If the kernel is running headlessly without a client, then no keepalives are required to keep the kernel alive.

 ### Headless Execution